jearben728283/Dodgeball-Fun-Simple/README.md

 # Dodgeball-Fun-Simple

-By clicking on the screen,

-you can control the ball to move left and right.
+By clicking on the screen,you can control the ball to move left and right.

 Let the ball move reasonably to avoid obstacles!